Monday 18 November 1940

 The K Group's newly added 13th Division has a bad baptism of fire when certain elements within it panic under fire.
 An attack, poorly coordinated, stalls, and the Italians almost regain the initiative in the sector.
 Kosmas replaces the 13th Division's commander with Major-General Sotirios Moutousis, who manages to hold the line.
 The Greek advance continues after this brief interlude.

-The Greeks now have captured Kortytsa, but the Italian 9th Army by-and-large has escaped along the roads because the Greeks are travelling on foot and have restricted mobility - though this does help them with their penetrations along the craggy mountains.
+The Greeks now have captured Kortytsa, but the Italian 9th Army by-and-large has escaped along the roads because the Greeks are traveling on foot and have restricted mobility - though this does help them with their penetrations along the craggy mountains.

-Along the coastal Thesprotia sector, the Greek Liuba Detachment levers the Italians out of Igoumenitsa and back across the Kalamas River.
+On the coastal Thesprotia sector, the Greek Liuba Detachment levers the Italians out of Igoumenitsa and back across the Kalamas River.
 The Greek 8th Division continues hammering away at the Kalams Sector.

 European Air Operations: During the night, the RAF raids the Scholven/Buer hydrogenation plant at Gelsenkirchen.
 This is a key part of the fuel chain for aviation fuel.
 The bombers also raid the Gelsenberg-Benzin-AG plant, a synthetic oil installation.
 Another target, hit by 11 bombers, is the Leuna synthetic oil facility in Merseburg.